7 Do's and Don’ts of secure online tax filing

 You don’t have to take these precautions only during tax season.
 All through the year, stay aware and cautious so that your data stays safe.
 Phishing messages, fraudulent mail claiming to be from the ATO, and other unsolicited emails are notorious for injecting malware into your devices.
 Don’t give away your personal information freely.
 Keep your data safe and your devices protected.

 Online tax filing software has improved over the last few years.
-These companies work with Internet security experts like Symantec in order to learn more about the threat landscape and how to keep their clients safe.
+These companies work with Internet security experts in order to learn more about the threat landscape and how to keep their clients safe.
 According to the ATO, using MyTax is not only time saving, it also helps reduce errors in filing.
 Just follow the safety measures and embrace using MyTax.

 Safety for every device.